cyse7125-su24-team04/static-site/README.md

 # static-site# Static Site with Caddy

 This repository contains a simple static site served by the Caddy web server.
+This project demonstrates how to serve a static site using the Caddy web server in a Docker container.

 ## Running the Application